 And, yes, this means that popular blogs can get away with daily blogging, or even more than that…

-I mean, less than 20 hours ago I posted this on the blog.
-It received 36 comments as of the time I am writing this post, so it’s okay for me to publish a new one.
+I mean, less than two days ago I posted this on the blog.
+It received 25 comments as of the time I am writing this post, so it’s okay for me to publish a new one.

 If you do not post every single day…

 It doesn’t mean that you do not write every day.
 I encourage that, actually.
-I am a big fan of having 10-20 blog posts ready to know, because you never know when you might need them.
+I am a big fan of having 10-20 blog posts ready, because you never know when you might need them.

 You also need to focus on all the other aspects of blogging, and you need time to do that, especially when just starting out.